vladmoisei/Fend-Arcade-Game-Vlad/README.md

   - implement collision between gem and player (player take gem)
 * Additional Functionality
   - Player selection: allow the user to select the image for the player character before starting the game.
-  - Score: the score can increase each time the player reaches the water
+  - Score: the score increase each time the player reaches the water
-  - Collectibles: allow the player to collect artefacts to increase score
+  - Collectibles: player can collect artefacts to increase score or lives
   - Level: it is increased by the score number; increase number of enemies; increase speed of enemies
   - Lives: show by hearts number